-2. Assessing the safety and therapeutic efficacy of RNAi in transgenic and knock-in mouse models of HD using a systemic surgical approach to target multiple brain affected regions (systemic injections into the jugular vein or carotid artery).
+2. Assessing the safety and therapeutic efficacy of RNAi in transgenic and knock-in mouse models of HD using a systemic surgical approach to target multiple brain affected regions ( injections into the carotid artery or cisterna magna).

 3. Developing a nonhuman primate model of HD via rAAV delivery of mutant HTT to the caudate and putamen, with a specific emphasis on trying to recapitulate both the motor and cognitive aspects of the disease.